Research Milestone¶

 - The basics of the Django Web Framework.
 That tutorial has 11 parts.
 You need to do all of them.

-- this means you need to know HTML and CSS to some degree.
+- This means you need to know HTML and CSS to some degree.

 - Django uses Python, so you want to start by learning that.